 No one likes unnecessary bills or surcharges.
-Only a few know this, but there is a way to appeal your Income-Related Monthly Adjustment Amount (IRMAA) surcharge.
-When your income exceeds a particular threshold, you'll have to pay an extra amount on top of your Medicare Part B and Part D premiums.
+Only a few know this, but there is a way to file an Income-Related Monthly Adjustment Amount (IRMAA) appeal.
+When your income exceeds the threshold, you'll have to pay an extra amount on top of your Medicare Part B and Part D premiums.

-Suppose you find yourself subject to IRMAA but believe there has been an error or have a qualifying situation for reconsideration.
-In that case, it is within your rights to appeal IRMAA.
+If you face IRMAA but suspect an error or have a qualifying situation, you can request reconsideration.
+It is within your rights to appeal IRMAA.
 This can allow you to avoid paying IRMAA or get a reduced surcharge.

 The IRMAA Appeal Process